vortexmakes/rkh-examples/orthogonal.eclipse-cdt/README.md

 workaround is performed to implement the state diagram shown above.

-In the RKH framework state machines (SM) are executed in context of concurrent units called active objects (AO).
-It means that these entities have state-based behavioral.
+In the RKH framework state machines (SM) are executed in context of concurrent units called active objects (AO), so they have state-based behavioral.
 Each AO receives events from the system as asynchronous messages.
-These messages are temporarily stored in a dedicated queue, and when the AO is executed it dispatchs the stored events one by one to its associated SM.
+These messages are temporarily stored in a dedicated queue, and when the AO is executed it dispatchs stored events one by one to its associated SM.

-In order to deal with a SM with multiple orthogonal regions a workaround is proposed.
-It consists mainly in using an independent SM to represent each region and to dispatch every received event to them.
-So, it divides the behavioral into separate state machine objects.
+The proposed workaround to deal with a SM with multiple orthogonal regions consists mainly in using an independent SM to represent each region and to dispatch every received event to them.
+So, it partitions the behavioral into separate state machine objects.

 Partitioning introduces a container–component relationship.
 The container implements the primary functionality and delegates other (secondary) features to the components.
 Both the container and the components have state-based behavioral.
-The container is an active object whereas the components are passive ones.
-They are executed in context of its container.
+The container is an active object whereas the components are passive ones, which are executed in context of its container.
+It means they share both event queue and priority level of its container.
 The container communicates with the components by directly dispatching events to them.
 The components notify the container by posting events to it, never through direct event dispatching.

 In other words, the container is entirely responsible for its components.
 In particular, it must explicitly trigger initial transitions in its components as well as directly dispatch events to them.
-These components share both event queue and priority level of its container.

-In this example the container is called `LightMgr` and its components are `Mode` and `Rate`. `LightMgr`'s behavior is represented by the Color region, whereas `Mode` and `Rate` behavior are defined by the Mode and Rate regions respectively.
+In this example the container is called `LightMgr` and its components are called `Mode` and `Rate`. `LightMgr`'s behavior is represented by the Color region, whereas `Mode` and `Rate` behavior are defined by the Mode and Rate regions respectively.
 The following diagram shows their relationships.

 ![structure](images/structure.png)